Preliminary evidence for a virial shock around the Coma galaxy cluster: Significant cross-correlations between -ray and peripheral radio signals

 Moreover, the extragalactic synchrotron signal cannot be separated from the Galactic $\alpha\simeq -1$ synchrotron, $\alpha\simeq -0.7$ dust, and $\alpha\simeq -0.35$ free-free signals, using spectral regression alone, in particular considering the varying synchrotron spectral index in the cluster radio sources.
 Therefore, we leave these faint and probably smooth Galactic contaminations in our synchrotron extragalactic tracer.
 This only dilutes the correlations between this tracer and the VERITAS map, as the Galactic signals show no positive correlations with the latter.

 Therefore, we fit the five WMAP channels by

 where $\tilde{\nu}=h\nu/k_B \Tcmb$ is the dimensionless frequency and $y$ is the Comptonization parameter.
-The low-frequency SZ temperature shift $\Delta \TSZ=-2y$ and the synchrotron brightness temperature $\Tsyn$ (at the arbitrary frequency $\nu_0$) are used as fit parameters, giving the tracer maps (Figure \ref{fig:WMAP_Regression}).
+The low-frequency SZ temperature shift $\Delta \TSZ=-2y$ and the synchrotron brightness temperature $\Tsyn$ (at the arbitrary frequency $\nu_0$) are used as fit parameters, giving the tracer maps shown in Figure \ref{fig:WMAP_Regression}.

-Next, we compute the cross-correlation amplitudes of the VERITAS data with these $\Delta \TSZ$ and $\Tsyn$ maps.
-On average, the VERITAS data show no correlation with the synchrotron map, and an insignificant, $-1.0\sigma$ ($-1.6\sigma$) anti-correlation with the SZ map (\ie a positive correlation with the $y$-parameter).
-Here and below, results in parenthesis are the conservative confidence levels after correcting for the wobble-mode background subtraction, as described in \S\ref{sec:CrossCorrelations}.
+Next, we compute the cross-correlation amplitudes of the VERITAS data with these $\Tsyn$ \ApJMark{(see Figure \ref{fig:CompositeVERsyn})} and $\Delta \TSZ$ maps.
+On average, the VERITAS data show no correlation with the synchrotron map, and an insignificant, $-1.0\sigma$ anti-correlation with the SZ map (\ie a positive correlation with the $y$-parameter).
+Note that a \ApJMark{virial} radio signal should generate a positive $\Tsyn$ correlation and a negative $\Delta\TSZ$ correlation.

-Features seen in both SZ and synchrotron maps are more pronounced in the Western part of the cluster, possibly due to some Eastern foreground (\eg see Figure \ref{fig:Halpha}) or CMB fluctuation.
-Consequently, for $\mbox{RA}<195.3$ (no more than $0.5\dgr$ East of the cluster's center), the SZ anti-correlation strengthens to $-1.6\sigma$ ($-2.3\sigma$).
+Features seen in both SZ and synchrotron maps are more pronounced in the western part of the cluster, possibly due to some eastern foreground (\eg see Figure \ref{fig:Halpha}) or CMB fluctuation.
+Consequently, for $\mbox{RA}<195.3$ (no more than $0.5\dgr$ east of the cluster's center), the SZ anti-correlation strengthens to $-1.6\sigma$.
 Note that this signal does not arise from the spatial separation between the central SZ decrement and the peripheral \gama-ray ring, as this would correspond to a positive correlation here.

 More importantly, when we split the data into two regions, outside and inside the inner $b=1\dgr$ ellipse bounding the \gama-ray signal, correlations emerge between \gama-rays and both radio signals.
-Outside this inner ellipse, i.e. along the \gama-ray ring, the VERITAS map correlates with the synchrotron map at the $+2.8\sigma$ ($+3.9\sigma$) confidence level, and anti-correlates with the SZ map at the $-2.6\sigma$ ($-3.6\sigma$) level.
-The signal is dominated by the Western half of the ring, where these correlations strengthen to $+3.2\sigma$ ($+4.1\sigma$) with the synchrotron and $-3.9\sigma$ ($-5.0\sigma$) with the SZ.
+Outside this inner ellipse, i.e. along the \gama-ray ring, the VERITAS map correlates with the synchrotron map at the $+2.8\sigma$ confidence level, and anti-correlates with the SZ map at the $-2.6\sigma$ level.
+The signal is dominated by the western half of the ring, where these correlations strengthen to $+3.2\sigma$ with the synchrotron and $-3.9\sigma$ with the SZ.
 The results depend somewhat on the precise region examined.
-For example, including the $0.5\dgr$ region east of the center, the synchrotron correlation strengthens to $+3.5\sigma$ ($+4.6\sigma$) while the SZ correlation remains unchanged.
+For example, including the $0.5\dgr$ region east of the center, the synchrotron correlation strengthens to $+3.5\sigma$ while the SZ correlation remains unchanged.